 The shrubland appears to be in good condition.
-Regeneration and succession is evident in the shrublands with broadleaved trees such mature kohuhu and broadleaf occurring in the gully and across adjacent hill slopes amongst the bluffs.
+Regeneration and succession is evident in the shrublands with broadleaved trees such mature kohuhu and broadleaf occurring in the gully proper and across adjacent bluffs and hillslopes.

 Recommendation (Accept/Decline):

 We consider these areas should be designated as SNAs in view of the following ecological attributes: